The climate in climate economics: CDICE - re-calibrating the climate of DICE

 Contrasting the above findings with those from Sect.~\ref{sec:test_4xco2} demonstrates that the model performance is highly sensitive to the concrete test.
-In particular, the striking under-performance of DICE-2016 in the idealized CO2 quadrupling test case is largely absent in the transient test case studied here.
-This finding may come as a relief concerning existing literature using DICE-2016, but it does not imply that the climate of DICE-2016 is without issues.
+In particular, the striking under-performance of DICE-2016 in the idealized CO2 quadrupling test case is hardly detectable if CO2 increases gradually at a rate of one percent per year instead.
+The decent performance in terms of TCR may seem to come as a relief given the ample amount of existing literature using DICE-2016.
+This impression is, however, deceptive, as we will further elaborate on it in section~\ref{sec:simulation}.